deamme/laco/README.md

 [![travis](https://travis-ci.org/deamme/laco.svg?branch=master)](https://travis-ci.org/deamme/laco)

 Very simple and powerful state management solution for React and Inferno.

+(Inferno doesn't have hooks support but you can use the [Subscribe component](https://github.com/deamme/laco#subscribe-).)

 Set up your stores and subscribe to them.
 Easy as that!